smarthausleben/ioBroker.wamo/README.md

 -->

 **WORK IN PROGRESS**
-* (smarthausleben) FIX: [interfaceBussy] flag was not reset after AXIOS interface handler error
+* (smarthausleben) FIX: [interfaceBusy] flag was not reset after AXIOS interface handler error
-* (smarthausleben) ADD: 'WatchDog' function for interfaceBussy flag.
+* (smarthausleben) ADD: 'WatchDog' function for interfaceBusy flag.
 Flag will be reset after defined amount of requests

 ### 0.2.13 (2022-10-12)
 * (smarthausleben) add: new property "createoOnStartup" in DeviceParameter